 In accounting, depreciation is an accounting process of reducing the cost of a physical asset over the asset’s useful life to mirror its wear and tear.
 It can be applied to tangible assets, of which the values decrease as they are used up.
 Buildings, vehicles, computers, equipment, and computers are some other examples of depreciable assets.

 The fixed tangible assets typically come with a high purchase cost and a long life expectancy.
-Expensing the costs fully to a single accounting period doesn’t portrait the benefits of usage over time accurately.
-Thus, the IFRS and the GAAP allows companies to allocate the costs over several periods through depreciation.
+Expensing the costs fully to a single accounting period doesn’t portray the benefits of usage over time accurately.
+Thus, the IFRS and the GAAP allow companies to allocate the costs over several periods through depreciation.

 The depreciated cost of an asset is the value that remained after the asset’s been depreciated over a period of time.
 It will be equal to the net book value or the carrying value of an asset if there is no impairment or other write-offs on that asset.
 At the end of its useful life, an asset’s depreciated cost will be equal to its salvage value.